basho/basho_docs/source/languages/en/riak/ops/building/installing/post-install.md

 A Riak node is typically started in console mode as part of debugging or troubleshooting to gather more detailed information from the Riak startup sequence.
-Note that if you start a Riak node in this manner, it is running as a foreground process which will be exited when the console is closed.
+Note that if you start a Riak node in this manner, it is running as a foreground process that will be exited when the console is closed.

 You can close the console by issuing this command at the Erlang prompt: